HossamHassan20990/Employee-Attrition-Analysis-Python/README.md

 - **Work-Life Balance Matters:** Employees with **poor work-life balance** are more likely to quit.
 ---

-📊 Simple Predictive Model for Employee Attrition (Python)
+📊 Simple Predictive Model for Employee Attrition

 Model Overview